gcanales75/demo-kms/README.md

 ### Highlight

-1. Customers can protect information such as PII or any sensitive data, prior to being transmited to a storage service over a network (client-side encryption) using KMS encryption keys embedding the `KMS SDK` in their applications code.
+1. Customers can protect information such as PII or any sensitive data, prior to being transmited to a storage service over a network (client-side encryption) using KMS encryption keys embedding the `KMS SDK` client in their applications code.

 ### Clean up your account

-1. Go to the KMS and schedulule for deletion the KMS managed key used for his demo.
+1. Go to the KMS and schedule for deletion the KMS managed key used for his demo.
 Use this opportunity to describe the logic of why it is not allowed to immediatelly delete a KMS key.

     > Deleting a KMS key is a destructive and potentially dangerous operation.
 When a KMS key is deleted, all data that was encrypted under the KMS key is unrecoverable.
 (The only exception is a multi-Region replica key.)
 To prevent the use of a KMS key without deleting it, use DisableKey.